frederic-perez/AmE-dictionary/data/dictionary.md

 __Coventrate__ _v_ To devastate, such as by heavy bombing.
 After Coventry, a city in central England, that was devastated in German bombing during WWII, Nov 14-15, 1940.
 The Germans coined the verb coventrieren (to coventrate) after the city to describe any heavy bombing, and the term was adopted in English as well.
 __Coventry__ _n_ A state of ostracism or exile.
 After Coventry, a city in central England.
 It’s unclear how Coventry developed this sense.
 One conjecture is that Royalist prisoners were sent there during the English Civil War. _“It.s not that smoke-filled rooms are back; smokers huddle in Coventry these days.”
 (Flora Lewis)._
 __cover all bases__
-__cover charge__ _n_ :two: A fixed amount paid when arriving or added to the bill at a nightclub or restaurant for entertainment or services.
+__cover charge__ _n_ :three: A fixed amount paid when arriving or added to the bill at a nightclub or restaurant for entertainment or services.
 __covertly__
 __covertness__ _n_ __1__ The state of being covert and hidden. _Syn_ hiddenness __2__ The habit, practice, or policy of keeping secrets. _Syn_ clandestineness, clandestinity, concealment, huggermugger, huggermuggery, secrecy, secretiveness, secretness
 __coverup__ _n_